 Apply throttle, tags, or alias prefixes across a selection of accounts in one transactional pass.
 Partial failures roll back.

-Plus and Pro are hardware-locked, one active machine at a time.
+Pro is hardware-locked, one active machine at a time.
 Activate on a new machine to move; previous machine drops to Free on next refresh.

-No analytics, no crash pings.
-Only outbound: Roblox's APIs, GitHub Releases for updates, and the licensing endpoint for paid tiers.
-Free tier additionally loads AdsJumbo.
+No ads, no analytics, no crash pings.
+The only outbound connections are Roblox's APIs, GitHub Releases for updates, the licensing endpoint for Pro, and a lightweight first-party presence beacon.
+No ad networks, no analytics.

 .ROBLOSECURITY cookie whenever any session uses it.
 If you log into an account in your browser, on a phone, or in another tool while Roster has it loaded, Roblox can issue a new cookie that Roster never sees, and the vault copy stops working until you log in again.

-Free covers up to 4 accounts.
-Plus unlocks the rest of the app for $3.99/mo.
-Pro removes the workspace ads for $5.99/mo.
+Free covers up to 3 accounts.
+Pro unlocks the full app for $3.99/mo.
 See the full breakdown →

 No - Roblox doesn't approve third-party tools.
 Roster sticks to public Roblox APIs and doesn't automate gameplay or inject into the Roblox process.
 Read Trust for the full surface.